qinhan099/-2025-01-23--learning-about-version-control/README.md

 # Learning about Version Control
 # Author: Han Qin 21540877
-“Solving merge conflicts is soooooo hard!”
+"Solving merge conflicts takes conscious effort, but I can do it!"